 More than just a cardio machine, this stepper provides a full-body workout in the comfort of your own home.
 It features different resistance levels to customize any training to your ability level.
 In addition, an ergonomic resistance knob positioned conveniently on the center of the bike’s body allows you to quickly and safely adjust the resistance level while still exercising.

-Included with this machine is a 12-minute workout video that displays on the machine’s LCD screen.
+This machine includes a 12-minute workout video displayed on the machine’s LCD screen.
 In addition, this fitness monitor LCD screen also displays the distance, time, speed, RPM, calories burned, and pulse heart rate.
 Pulse monitoring is via the integrated HR pulse sensors on the fixed handlebars.

 Learn more in my complete review below!

 Price: For a great deal on this hybrid, merely go here on Amazon